 The Lir is the National Academy of Dramatic Art at Trinity College Dublin.
 Its aim is to train young actors, designers, directors, playwrights, stage managers and theatre technicians to the highest international standards for careers in the theatre and allied professions.
 The Lir opened its doors in 2011 and we now deliver six full-time programmes: the Foundation Diploma in Acting and Theatre, Bachelor in Acting (Hons), Bachelor in Stage Management and Technical Theatre (Hons), MFA Playwriting, MFA Stage Design, MFA Theatre Directing.
 Alongside which we also offer a host of short courses and other activities and events throughout the year.
-In 2019/20 we welcome a student body of 118 students from all over the world.
+In 2020/21 we welcome 126 students from all over the world.